• THE DECISION OF WHO TO MARRY.

 This Room Is For

-They are serious about the intention of marriage.
+Serious about the intention of marriage.

-• value faith as an anchor when considering a spouse
+• Value faith as an anchor when considering a spouse

-• are seeking thoughtful dialogue rather than quick answers
+• Are seeking thoughtful dialogue, rather than quick answers

 Not every space needs to be for everyone.

-• The Room
+The Room

 Each city gathering is intentionally limited to a small number of participants.

-The aim is not to create a large audience.It is to create a thoughtful room where meaningful conversations can happen.
+It is to create a thoughtful room where meaningful conversations can happen.

 • Join the Priority Waiting List